cmyui/jr_api_dev/README.md

 # minimal jr. rest api dev expectations

-this repo is a simple example of what i'd expect a dev coming into industry to be able to work with.
+this repo is a simple example of what i'd expect a dev coming into industry to be able to work with. while inevitably biased to my experience, i aim to be general in my expectations & advice.

-while inevitably biased to my experience, i aim to be general in my expectations.
+don't worry about perfecting your understanding of the individual pieces - learn enough of each piece to be able to use it's core features. understanding the inner clockwork of how all the parts work under the hood will come with experience.

-you're not expected to understand the inner clockwork of how all the parts fit together - the key point is that you're able to work with the codebase.
+the key point is that you're able to work with the codebase, and are able to build upon it to ship new features and ultimately deliver some value to the end users of the api.

 you should have a general/layman's understanding of the following concepts:
 1. git repositories, branches, pull requests, and commits